 Jon Stevens, is the current captain of Bletchley Rugby Club second team, and has been a player for 16 years.
-Check out his write-ups on some of the key games, we shall bring you more as the event unfolds.
-Why not check out our #RWC2015 competition?
+Check out Jon's write-up on some of the key games from the Rugby World Cup 2015.

 It's the FINAL | Sat 31st Oct